Reviews

 Another beginner-friendly option is this Cleverhands hardcover book binding kit.
 It’s packed with high-quality supplies and comprehensive instructions to guide you through your first hardbound journal project.

-Each kit includes a bone folder, glue, paper, cardboard, bookbinding needle, linen thread, book cloth, awl, book boards, mull fabric, book cloth, paper punching guide, signature paper, and more.
+Each kit includes a bone folder, glue, paper, cardboard, needle, linen thread, book cloth, awl, book boards, mull fabric, paper punching guide, signature paper, and more.

-The highlights of this hardcover book binding kit?
-Its variety of first-rate book cloth options and patterned endpaper designs!
+The highlight of this hardcover book binding kit?
+Its variety of first-rate cloth options and patterned endpaper designs!
 Better yet, you’ll pay the same price regardless of your pick.
 Mind you, hues and shades may differ slightly vs. what you see online.

-This is the perfect starter kit for beginners wanting to learn the basics without compromising quality.
+This is the perfect starter kit if you want to learn the basics without compromising quality.
 It also makes for a beautiful, thoughtful gift for a notebook-loving buddy, whether as a kit or a finished piece.
 This hardcover book binding kit is shipped from the US and delivered worldwide.

 DIY Bookbinding Journal Kit by Peg and Awl